-- You can claim the work-related portion of other expenses that relates to your employment, including: - phone and internet costs, with records showing your work-related use - tools and equipment you use for work.
-If the tool or equipment costs - more than \$300 you claim a deduction for the cost over a number of years (decline in value) - \$300 or less (and doesn't form part of a set that costs more than \$300) - you can claim an immediate deduction for the whole cost. - seminars, conferences and training courses - · technical or professional publications - union and professional association fees. - You can't claim private expenses such as music subscriptions, childcare or fines. - You can't claim a deduction if the cost was met or reimbursed by your employer.
+- You can claim the work-related portion of other expenses that relate to your employment, including:

+- phone and internet costs, with records showing your work-related use

+- excursions, school trips and camps

+- first aid courses

+- seminars and conferences

+- teaching aids

+- technical or professional publications

+- union and professional association fees

+- personal protective equipment you buy, such as gloves, face masks, sanitiser or antibacterial spray, if your job required close proximity with students.

+- You can't claim private expenses such as:

+- · gifts you purchased for students

+- meeting students' personal expenses for example, paying for lunch, excursions or school books

+- flu shots and other vaccinations, even if you're required to have them for work.

+- You can't claim a deduction if the cost was met or reimbursed by your employer.